dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1514: Sexual orientation is an inherent aspect of identity.
+### T1514: Sexual orientation is inherent, not a choice.

 |Support|
 |---|